Explore potential settlement amounts for common types of ATV accident injuries. Learn who should pay, and factors that can limit your compensation.

 The estimates assume a young adult victim of an ATV accident.
 Lost wages are based on a 40 hour work week, earning $15 per hour.

-A common method for calculating the value of a relatively mild injury claim is to total the victim’s medical expenses, out-of-pocket costs, and lost wages (economic damages), then add one or two times that amount to account for pain and suffering (non-economic damages).
+A common method for calculating the value of a mild injury claim is to total the victim’s medical expenses, out-of-pocket costs, and lost wages (economic damages), then add one or two times that amount to account for pain and suffering (non-economic damages).
 The total of your economic and non-economic damages is a reasonable estimate of your claim’s value.

 Severe or fatal injury cases must be valued on a case-by-case basis by an experienced personal injury attorney.